radovcic/chess_endgame_AI/README.md

 # chess_endgame_reinforcement_learning

 AI trained to deliver checkmate in an endgame with one queen.

 ## Description

 AI is trained to deliver checkmate in an endgame with one queen.
+Update is done after the game.

 ### Training progress